MISCELLANEOUS

 A. Representatives

-The Section XI representatives to the NYSPHSAA Central Committee are one chief school officer, one high school principal, one female member of a physical education or coaching staff and one male member of a physical education or coaching staff, all from member schools of Section XI.
+The Section XI representatives to the NYSPHSAA Central Committee are one chief school officer, one high school principal, one female member of the Suffolk county Athletic Directors Association and one male member of the Suffolk County Athletic Directors Association, all from member schools of Section XI.
+(3/21)

 B. Duties